Growing pains have no relation to growth.

 – Delay in milestones (especially major motor skills).

-– Regression of achieved motor milestones.
+– Regression of achieved motor milestones or other milestones.

 - Impaired functional ability (ask about play, sport, schoolwork, ‘clumsiness’).